aaditeynair/conduct.nvim/README.md

 # conduct.nvim

-A project manager for Neovim
+A project management plugin for Neovim with session support

 ## Table of Contents